01 of 15

 Monochromatic Farmhouse Living Room

-A classically elegant living room is transformed into a chic farmhouse retreat thanks to shiplap on the fireplace, a vaulted ceiling, and rustic, reclaimed barn board beams.
-It just goes to show that almost any room can be given farmhouse flair with just a few details.
-This modern farmhouse living room from designer Sophie Metz is both sophisticated and comfortable.Continue to 10 of 24 below.
+A contemporary-style living room can be transformed into a chic farmhouse retreat by incorporating shiplap around the fireplace, reclaimed timber beams, and tonal furniture and accessories.
+In fact, almost any room (yes, even those with an 80s vibe) can be given farmhouse flair by adding just a few details.
+This modern farmhouse living room from designer Sophie Metz is both sophisticated and comfortable.Continue to 7 of 15 below.

 Industrial Farmhouse Living Room